10 Reasons You Should Start A Christian Blog.

 5 - Start a Christian blog to inspire others

-The journey of a Christian is hard, and that's why most people fail off along the way.
+The journey of a Christian is challenging, and that's why most people fail along the way.

 Reading and studying the Bible is excellent, but there's nothing as powerful as inspiration from others.

 We all love to hear success stories.
-We want to hear from people who've gone through the same issues as we are and conquered.
+We want to hear from people who've gone through the same issues and conquered them.

-A Christian blog will give you that platform you need to inspire people and possibly an entire generation.
+A Christian blog will give you the platform to inspire people and possibly an entire generation.

 If you have something to say, then you need a blog.